swiftwasm/browser-basic-template/README.md

 is already set up to do so.
 If you have GitHub Actions enabled, it will push successful builds to the `gh-pages` branch on every commit.
 You only need [to enable GitHub Pages in settings of your repository](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source).

+You can also deploy the app to any other CDN or hosting that can serve static files.
+Just run `carton bundle` in the root directory of this repository clone.
+This will create a `Bundle` directory that contains everything you need for the app to work.
+Then copy the contents of that directory to wherever you'd like to host it.